Guocaca/tttitles/README.md

 - Tune the parameters like `learning_rate`, `dropout`, etc.

 ## Generate some fun book titles
-- Read the model from file and generate random fun book titles.
+- Run `python sample.py` to read the model from file and generate random fun book titles.